Bünte & Remmler Flamingo Desk Lamp

 Manufacturer: Bünte & Remmler KG (BUR), Lahnstrasse 60-68, Frankfurt am Main, Germany.

 Other versions: This Bünte & Remmler Flamingo desk lamp exists in black, black & white and white.
 Produced in slight variations: rod on the corner of the base, transverse perforations instead of perforations in length.
-They were also produced as wall lamps.
+Also made with the lampshade placed transversely, as you can see in the catalogue picture.
+These lamps were also produced as wall lamps.

 The Flamingo desk lamp model 02 843 won an iF Design Award in 1963.